 (by Steve Hopkins, photo by ITTF *Remy Gros)

-Check in at ButterflyOnline.com for table tennis news and results.
+Visit ButterflyOnline.com for the latest news and results.